MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/quickstart.md

     Debug.Log(setResult.ProfileVersion);
 }, OnPlayFabError);
 ```

+Use the [GetObjects](xref:titleid.playfabapi.com.data.object.GetObjects) method to retrieve entity objects on a player or a title.

 ```csharp
 var getRequest = new GetObjectsRequest {Entity = new EntityKey {Id = entityId, Type = entityType}};